daveMad/daveMad.github.io/_posts/2017-03-26-power-your-app-with-this.md

 foo.call(obj); // 2, 12, 22, 32 etc..
 {% endhighlight %}

 Because the arrow-function defines it's own lexical scope, the usage of `this` is achieved.
 Also, normally the variable `index` value would be stuck at **10**.
-And like i said, **arrow-function's** own lexical scope solves this problem, too.
+With using `let` keyword,we solve this problem, too.

 # To Sum Up